Chapter 15 Presentation of simulation results

 Visualization should nearly always be the first step in analyzing simulation results.

-We next present a series of visualizations taken from our published work, illustrating some different themes behind visualization that we believe are important.
+To illustrate some illustration principles, we next present a series of visualizations taken from our published work, illustrating some different themes behind visualization that we believe are important.

 15.2.1 Example 1: Biserial correlation estimation